robert1003/web-programming-110-1/hw1/README.md

 ## Design

 * left side is album list.
 Currently there is two albums
-* right side is pictures in that album (not clickable as it is a static site)
+* right side is pictures in that album
 * right upper side is a picture preview section
 * pictures will enlarge when hover over
 * pictures can be set at the preview section by clicking them